 Drip coffee maker vs single brew

-Another option for your coffee bar is the Keurig HOT Plus Series brewing system.
-The latest model of Keurig has a touch display so you can select your cup size and brew strength, a 70oz water reservoir that lights up so you can easily tell how much is left before you need to add water, and a programmable Auto On/Off so you’re water is ready when you’re ready to brew.
+Another option for your coffee bar is a single serve brewer.
+The latest model of Keurig coffee makers have a touch display so you can select your cup size and brew strength, a large water reservoir that lights up so you can easily tell how much is left before you need to add water, and a programmable Auto On/Off so you’re water is ready when you’re ready to brew.

 Because I get up before everyone else and I usually make coffee for one, I now mainly use a Keurig for my coffee bar.
-I love all of the custom K-cups you can choose, and the really appreciate having the choice to up the strength of the coffee pod.
+I love all of the custom K-cups you can choose and really appreciate having the choice to up the strength of the coffee pod.

 Create custom coffee with an espresso machine

-A Keurig single brewer or a drip coffee maker is great for your everyday coffee, but if you want to whip up custom coffee, you need an espresso machine.
+A single serve brewer or a drip coffee maker is great for your everyday coffee, but if you want to whip up custom coffee, you need an espresso machine.

 Coffee bar accessories you won’t want to live without

 When I started building my coffee bar I knew there would be a few things I’d want to add to make every type of coffee and tea.
 I also wanted to have everything together, from sugar to coffee pods, so it was all accessible from the coffee bar.